srgykim/bookstore/README.md

 6. Run the script bookstore.sql

-7. Open the project using Netbeans and run it.
+7. Open the project using Netbeans.

+8. Add latest PostgreSQL JDBC Driver using Netbeans.

+9. Run the project.

 _________________________________________________________________________________________________________________________

 Contacts: